TreVeyon Henderson

-TreVeyon Henderson (born October 22, 2002) is an American football running back for the Ohio State Buckeyes.
-Henderson attended high school at Hopewell High School in Hopewell, Virginia, where he set many school records.
+TreVeyon Henderson (born October 22, 2002) is an American professional football running back and kickoff returner for the New England Patriots of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, winning a national championship in 2025.
+Henderson was selected by the Patriots in the second round of the 2025 NFL draft.

-Early life and high school career
+Early life

 Henderson was born on October 22, 2002, in Hopewell, Virginia.
-He later attended and played high school football at Hopewell High School in Hopewell, Virginia, where he rushed for over 4,000 yards with 50 touchdowns.
+He attended and played football at Hopewell High School, where he rushed for over 4,000 yards with 50 touchdowns.
+Henderson was named the 2019–2020 Virginia Gatorade Football Player of the Year.
+He did not play his senior season due to Virginia moving its fall sports season to the spring as a result of COVID-19.
+A five star recruit ranked as the top running back prospect in his class, Henderson committed to play college football at Ohio State over offers from Georgia, Michigan and Texas.

 College career

-Henderson officially enrolled at Ohio State in January 2021.
-He made his collegiate debut against Minnesota in a 45–31 win.
-In the game, Henderson had two carries for 15 yards and one catch for 70 yards and a touchdown. in his third game, Henderson broke Archie Griffin’s freshman single-game rushing record with 277 yards on 24 carries and three touchdowns.
+Henderson enrolled at Ohio State in January 2021.
+He made his Ohio State debut against Minnesota in a 45–31 win.
+In the game, Henderson had two carries for 15 yards and one catch for 70 yards and a touchdown.
+In his third game, Henderson broke Archie Griffin’s freshman single-game rushing record with 277 yards on 24 carries and three touchdowns.
 Overall, it was the third-most yards by an Ohio State running back in a game.
 For his performance, Henderson earned Big Ten Offensive Player of the Week and Freshman of the Week.

 During Week 13 against the Michigan Wolverines, Henderson broke Ohio State's freshman record for touchdowns from scrimmage with 19.